The Best Panfish

 Any quality but fairly inexpensive rod and reel will work for catching yellow perch.
 Grab some low-test line, a few hooks, weights and bobbers, and it’s off to the dock.
 Don’t be afraid to find the specials and deals around town to deck out your summer kit.

 Sites like Rusty Angler have all sorts of fishing giveaways and fishing sweepstakes that can fill any angler’s needs without emptying their bank account.
-In addition, many companies and groups yellow perchhave fishing promotions, such as buy one get one free or, even better but rarer, buy one get two free.
+In addition, many companies and groups have fishing promotions, such as buy one get one free or, even better but rarer, buy one get two free.

 Fishing sweeps and fishing contests can round out an angler’s gear and tackle box just by filling out an online questionnaire.
 In addition, companies often have promotions for new equipment that allows anglers to get new items at free or reduced costs.